gigodata/gigodata.github.io/README.md

 # Library Method™

-**Library Method™** is a methodology developed by Adrian Wise Santos for structuring professional history and work artifacts in a way that allows them to be **verified, preserved, and retrieved as defensible evidence**.
+**Library Method™** is a methodology developed by Adrian Wise Santos for structuring professional history and work artifacts so they can be **verified, preserved, and retrieved as defensible evidence**.

 The method focuses on transforming unstructured career history into **structured, verifiable records**.

-Core principles include:
+Core principles:

 Capture
 Classify